 Dealing with Anxiety

-If you're tense or anxious about visiting the dentist, please tell us.
-The Care For Smiles Team understands the concerns of anxious patients and sharing your concerns will allow us to adapt the treatment to your needs and help you overcome your anxiety or fear of dental treatment.
+The Care For Smiles Team understands the concerns of anxious patients.
+Sharing your concerns will allow us to adapt the treatment to your needs and help you overcome your anxiety or fear of dental treatment.

 Try to choose a time for your visit when you're less likely to be rushed or under pressure.
 Care For Smiles offers a range of music and DVDs to listen, watch and relax.
-You may bring a portable audio player and headset so you can relax to your favourite music.
-You may also find it helps to have a friend or family member with you.
+We can also stream news, sporting events and videos to the on-chair video screen.
+You may find it helps to have a friend or family member with you.

 It's important that during the treatment that you don't feel pushed further than you can cope with.
 You may feel more in control if you have a signal (raising your hand, for example) that lets the dentist know when to stop.